-- Select the program you wish to remove and click the Remove button
+- Locate the program you wish to remove and click to select

 Before you uninstall any program I always suggest you write the name and any version number down.
-If you realise you need the program again, the name and version will give you a head start to finding where to install it from again.
+If you realise you need the program again, the name and version will give you a head start to find where you can download and potentially reinstall from again.

 Some programs you may see listed but don’t recall installing could be:

 - Adobe Flash Player (used to view video files online, do not uninstall)

 - Adobe Reader (used to open and read PDF files, do not uninstall)

 - Bing Bar (the built-in search bar in Internet Explorer, do not uninstall)